 Gone are those days when a website had dedicated pages and designated places for the text.
-Today, designers are placing text in left, right and center and all over the page.
+Today, designers are placing text in the left, right, and center and all over the page.
 All that is required is proper using the typefaces.
 According to experts web designing is not about selecting typefaces but it is all about how it is used.

 Making It Bold

-Bold – Big, bold and condensed text is followed as it is unmistakable and dramatic.
+Bold – Big, bold, and condensed text is followed as it is unmistakable and dramatic.
 As a primary web design element, this seems to be the most obvious way to use the text and is extensively followed this year.
 Bold headlines anchor the homepages with messages and brand names.

 - The reason for making text bold is that typography of the site becomes its design.
 Imagine a masterfully loud design created on a strong black background out of six bold white letters of font Dharma Gothic Heavy!

 - You can even add more magic to it by adding characters that pop up in animated color and custom font.